travigd/documentation/introduction/internal-architectural-overview.md

 Messages first flow through a state machine that represents the state of the node.
 As an example in a distributed scenario you are not always allowed to write or if you are still initializing you are now allowed to read.
 Each request is also handled by a state machine that manages the lifecycle of that request including time outs.

 Due to the way the architecture works the main monitoring points of the Event Store are the statuses of its queues.
-The statuses can be viewed in the health area of the admin interface or through the http api.
+The statuses can be viewed in the health area of the admin interface or through the HTTP API.
 Speed and overall performance is dependent on the reader throughput and lengths of the various queues.

 The most common queue to be slow is the storage write as it writes to storage in a durable fashion.
 It uses fsync/flushfile buffers to ensure that data is persisted to disk and will survive say a power outage on the machine.
 At the time of writing the storage writer is capable of writing about 15,000 transactions to disk per second on the open source single node version.
 This is well beyond the needs of most systems.